Call us: 01444 237070

 Ergonomics and usability

 Although tripods all perform the same basic functions, how they achieve this can make or break usability.
-Each of the travel models compared below use either twist or flip leg locks for quick setup, with the Gitzo and Manfrotto options featuring twist locks, while the other three utilise flip locks.
+Each of the travel models compared below uses either twist or flip leg locks for quick setup, with the Gitzo and Manfrotto options featuring twist locks, while the other models utilise flip locks.

-Leg locks are subjective as both options offer similar durability and setup times.
-Favourable points go to designs allowing simultaneous release of all leg joints, which streamlines setup and takedown.
+Leg locks are subjective, as both options offer similar durability and setup times.
+Favourable points go to designs allowing simultaneous release of all leg joints, which streamlines setup and takedown, particularly when you are working quickly in changing light.

-Another factor in useability is the option to shoot with your smartphone, which both of the Peak Design models allow thanks to a storable mobile mount.
-Likewise having mounting options for video recording is useful for when you need a video monitor, microphone, LED light or other accessory.
+Another factor in usability is the option to shoot with your smartphone, which both of the Peak Design models allow thanks to a storable mobile mount.
+Likewise, having mounting options for video recording is useful when you need to attach a video monitor, microphone, LED light or other accessory.
 Premium models tend to add features and utilise more durable materials, which we explore below.

 composing an image low to the ground with Benro Cyanbird